Trust-Anchor-Group/Community/Root/Community/Login.md

 TAG Community Login
 ======================

-Some features of the Community Portal require you to login.
+Some features[^features] of the Community Portal require you to login.
 You do this using the *TAG Digital ID*[^tagid].
+You login by either scanning the code presented below, or, if viewing from the phone with the app, clicking on the code directly.

 <div id="quickLoginCode" data-mode="image" data-serviceId="{{QuickLoginServiceId(Request)}}"
 data-purpose="To perform a quick login on {{Domain}}, to access protected functions of the Community Portal.
 This login request is valid for one (1) minute."/>

+[^features]:	The following features require you to login:

+	* Creating, updating or deleting posts.
+	* Creating, updating or deleting replies to posts or replies.
+	* Sending private messages to authors.
+	* Upload content

 [^tagid]:	The *TAG Digital ID* is a smart phone app that can be downloaded for [Android](https://play.google.com/store/apps/details?id=com.tag.IdApp) and